-Kylie Jenner Compares Relationship With Ex-Boyfriend Tyga And New Beau Travis Scott
+Kylie Jenner Reportedly Compares Relationship With Ex-Boyfriend Tyga And New Beau Travis Scott

 Kylie Jenner was in an on-and-off relationship with Tyga for a couple of years.
 Family and friends were already so used to them being together one minute then breaking up the next day.
-However, their split became permanent when the Keeping Up With The Kardashians star was spotted getting cozy with Travis Scott during Coachella 2017 and they have been inseparable ever since.
+However, their split became permanent when the Keeping Up With the Kardashians star was spotted getting cozy with Travis Scott during Coachella 2017 and they have been inseparable ever since.

 Although it appears that the 20-year-old TV personality has already moved on from Tyga (Michael Ray Nguyen-Stevenson), a report claims that the Kylie Lip Kit mogul is still missing her ex despite having a new man in her life.